 From Theorem~\ref{theorem:uniformDist}, we can also obtain the following corollary.

 \begin{corollary} Let $\overrightarrow{G} = (V, \overrightarrow{E})$ be a connected degree-$\Delta$ oriented graph.
-Then, the uniform distribution of vertices is a stationary distribution for the random walk markov chain on $\overrightarrow{G}$, if and only if the following conditions apply: \begin{enumerate} \item If $G=(V,E)$ is non-bipartite, then the graph $\overrightarrow{G}$ is Eulerian. \item If $G$ is bipartite with bipartition $V_1 \cup V_2 = V$, then $|V_1| = |V_2|$ and in-degree of all vertices in one partition will be same and it will be equal to out-degree of all vertices in other partition. \end{enumerate} \end{corollary}
+Then, the uniform distribution on the vertices of $\overrightarrow{G}$ is a stationary distribution of the Markov chain, if and only if the following conditions apply: \begin{enumerate} \item If the underlying undirected graph $G=(V,E)$ is non-bipartite, then the graph $\overrightarrow{G}$ is Eulerian. \item If $G$ is bipartite with bipartition $V_1 \cup V_2 = V$, then $|V_1| = |V_2|$ and the in-degree of all vertices in one part will be same, and it will be equal to out-degree of all vertices in the other part. \end{enumerate} \end{corollary}